andreasawenlof/do-u-know-hans/assets/docs/README.md

 - Passed contrast checker, had one problem it said but it's only them not understanding the media queries.

 ### Languages Used
-- HTMLS and CSS have been used
+- HTML, CSS and Javascript has been used.
-- A lot of Javascript have been used to make the page as interactive as possible and provide the best user experience.
+- A lot of Javascript have been used to make the page as interactive as possible and provide the best possible user experience.

 ### Frameworks, Libraries & Programs Used
 - Git - For version control
 - Github - To save and store files for the website
 - Fontawesome - For the "audio play"-icon.
 - Favicons - To find the favicon used.
+- Spotify - To record audio tracks from.
+- Rogue Amoeba Loopback - To reroute Spotify audio to be able to record properly
+- Logic Pro X - To cut all the audio clips and process them with fade ins/outs for a smoother experience

 ## Deployment & Local Development
 The site is deployed using Github Pages - [Do u know Hans?](https://andreasawenlof.github.io/do-u-know-hans/)